vincentdchan/jetpack.js/README.md

 other ES parsers implemented in ES(Running on Node.js).

 With the power of jemalloc,
-ZEP's performance is equal to other ES parsers implemented in Rust.
+Jetpack's parser's performance is equal to other ES parsers implemented in Rust.

 # Architecture